felixtsao/oneVR_devel/README.md

 # One VR
 <h3> A low-cost, end-to-end VR solution concept </h3>
 <p>
-A virtual reality camera system along with a cross-platform (iOS & Android) mobile VR viewer application, forms an end-to-end VR solution; from capture to viewing.
+A virtual reality, 360 camera system along with a cross-platform (iOS & Android) mobile VR viewer application, forms an end-to-end VR solution; from capture to viewing.
 <p>
 Designs based around using off-the-shelf hardware/software.
 Parameterized 3D model files allow for easy generation of camera mounts to fit most small, rectangular cameras like GoPro, SJCAM and NoPro.